uxmal/reko/README.md

 from the integration build server, or by building Reko from sources (see `Hacking` below).

+## Documentation

+To get acquainted with Reko's various features, you can read the [user's guide](guide/reko.md).
+If you're interested in the internal workings of the project, see the wiki.

 ## Getting support

 You can report any issues you encounter or ask any Reko-related question